rtib/puppet-cassandra/README.md

 ### Main node configuration

 The module provides you access to the main configuration file, the `cassandra.yaml`, though the configuration parameter `config`.
-This can contain a hash resembling the structure of the `cassandra.yaml`, which will be merged to the current content of the `cassandra.yaml` file on the node itself.
+This can contain a hash resembling the structure of the `cassandra.yaml`, which will be merged to the current content of the `cassandra.yaml` file on the node.
 This merge will only happen on the node itself.

 The `config` parameter should contain only those settings you want to have non-default, i.e. want to change on the node.
 Keep in mind, that the structure of this hash must fit to the structure of `cassandra.yaml`, e.g.